 You can’t have an unforgiving spirit toward anyone and expect your prayers to be answered.
 This is especially true between husbands and wives.

-“Likewise, ye husbands, dwell with them according to knowledge, giving honor unto the wife as unto the weaker vessel; and as being heirs together of the grace of life that your prayers be not hindered” (1 Peter 3:7).
+“Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers be not hindered” (1 Peter 3:7).

 When you are praying…

 Faith is not just a positive feeling or working yourself into a frenzy, but confidence God is going to do what you asked Him.

 Like the disciples, we ask, “Lord, teach us to pray.”

 Our world needs prayer warriors—men and women of prayer.
 Join me in this prayer:

 Father, help me and teach me, that I might be more of a person of prayer.
 Something in us resists prayer, doesn’t want to pray, and had rather do almost anything but pray.
 That’s our carnal, devilish nature.
 So, Lord, I pray that You’d help us to be so in love with Jesus, so filled with the Spirit, that prayer will flow out of us, that we might be in continual communion with You through prayer.